department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 A **Developer** MUST:

 - write tests at an appropriate level to automate correctness-checking for the code they create:
-  - unit tests to verify correctness of functions and objects
+  - unit tests to verify correctness of functions and objects, incorporating accessibility tests where appropriate
-  - integration tests to verify correctness of non-trivial systems of functions and objects
+  - integration tests to verify correctness of non-trivial systems of functions and objects, incorporating accessibility tests where appropriate
   - end-to-end tests to verify correctness of systems that have downstream consumers
-  - behavioral tests to verify correctness of user interfaces in browser environments
+  - behavioral tests to verify correctness of user interfaces in browser environments, if not sufficiently testable through another method
 - write a regression test, if warranted, to guard against the recurrence of a defect.
 - take into account testing when estimating tickets.